oscarsanchez13/sweater-or-sandals/README.md

 # Sweater or Sandals?
-Thinkful (https://thinkful.com/) First Capstone Project - a responsive website site that pulls data from a third party API, https://OpenWeatherMap.com, to present search results in a unique way.
+Thinkful (https://thinkful.com/) API Capstone Project- a responsive website site that pulls data from third party APIs, https://OpenWeatherMap.com and https://Foursquare.com, to present search results in a unique way.

 ## Live Site
 You can find Sweater or Sandals? at https://oscarsanchez13.github.io/sweater-or-sandals/